Bactria–Margiana Archaeological Complex: Art

 Fertility goddesses, named "Bactrian princesses", made from limestone, chlorite and clay reflect agrarian Bronze Age society, while the extensive corpus of metal objects point to a sophisticated tradition of metalworking.
-Wearing large stylised dresses, as well as headdresses that merge with the hair, "Bactrian princesses" embody the ranking goddess, character of the central Asian mythology that plays a regulatory role, pacifying the untamed forces.
+Wearing large stylised dresses, as well as headdresses that merge with the hair, "Bactrian princesses" embody the ranking goddess, character of the Central Asian mythology that plays a regulatory role, pacifying the untamed forces.

 Architecture

-Sarianidi regards Gonur as the "capital" of the complex in Margiana throughout the Bronze Age.
+Sarianidi regards Gonur Depe as the "capital" of the complex in Margiana throughout the Bronze Age.
 The palace of north Gonur measures 150 metres by 140 metres, the temple at Togolok 140 metres by 100 metres, the fort at Kelleli 3 125 metres by 125 metres, and the house of a local ruler at Adji Kui 25 metres by 25 metres.
 Each of these formidable structures has been extensively excavated.
 While they all have impressive fortification walls, gates, and buttresses, it is not always clear why one structure is identified as a temple and another as a palace.
 Mallory points out that the BMAC fortified settlements such as Gonur and Togolok resemble the qila, the type of fort known in this region in the historical period.
 They may be circular or rectangular and have up to three encircling walls.
 Within the forts are residential quarters, workshops and temples.

 The people of the BMAC culture were very proficient at working in a variety of metals including bronze, copper, silver, and gold.
 This is attested through the many metal artefacts found throughout the sites.

-Extensive irrigation systems have been discovered at the Geoksiur Oasis.
+Extensive irrigation systems have been discovered at Geoksyur Oasis.